wikindx/wikindx/website/web/src/content/help-topics/configure.md

 Passwords are not stored in WIKINDX database when performing an LDAP authentication.
 If the LDAP server is offline or any error during the communication with the server occurs, the LDAP authentication will fail.

-If the Super Admin subsequently disables LDAP authentication, users created in this way will not be able to log in with builtin authentication without changing their password or asking Super Admin to register one.
+If the Super Admin subsequently disables LDAP authentication, users created in this way will not be able to log in with built-in authentication without changing their password or asking Super Admin to register one.

-The user MUST enter his login WITHOUT domain information.
+The user MUST enter the login details WITHOUT domain information.
 When you have specified the domain name and the 'user' or 'binduser'  binding methods (connection to the server) are set, the domain name will be added automatically to the login according to the configuration.

 First, the binding is configured with the chosen protocol.
 If the binding is encrypted, the certificates will be ignored.
 Referrals are always ignored.
-The network connection timeout is set to 10 s.
-The LDAP search timeout is set to 15 s.
-The server is contacted and if the connection is successful then WIKINDX searches for the user and verifies its password.
+The network connection timeout is set to 10s.
+The LDAP search timeout is set to 15s.
+The server is contacted, and if the connection is successful, then WIKINDX searches for the user and verifies its password.

 The user is found in five steps: